yonatanrozin/a-contour-synthesizer/README.md

 ![A schematic of an Arduino Nano 33 IoT wired to 16 circuits in parallel, each consisting of a transistor and a variable 1-2kΩ resistor.
 The collector of each transistor is wired to 3.3v, the base is wired to pins D2-D17 through a fixed 4.7kΩ resistor and the variable resistor is wired to pin A17.
 Pin A17 is additionally wired to ground through another fixed 4.7kΩ resistor.](https://github.com/yonatanrozin/a-contour-synthesizer/blob/main/Images/Contour%20Synth%20Schematic.jpg)

 **edit: in the schematic above, the label A17 should read A7 and the range of Rs should read ≈0-2kΩ.**

+Since each circuit produces an analog (non-binary) signal, the circuits need to output to a single analog pin, since the Arduino Nano 33 IoT only has 7 and the number of circuits is 16.
+To accomplish this, a series of digital pins, of which the Arduino Nano has 20, enable and disable a series of transistors one at a time so the resistance on their corresponding analog circuit can be measured.
+This prevents the circuits from interfering with each other, even though they're all wired to the same pin.